CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/qmixv_EN/qmixv_EN.rst

 Introduction to Valve Plugin
 --------------------------------

-The valve plugin is used to control
+The valve plugin is used to control QmixV valve modules or valves that are part of other devices (e.g. valves of Nemesys syringe pumps).

 .. image:: Pictures/valve_devices_numbered.jpg